The Daring Gourmet

 True to its traditional roots with some added flavor, this moussaka recipe will impress your dinner guests including any native Greek who may happen to come to dinner!

-Can you Make Moussaka Ahead of Time?
+Can You Make Moussaka Ahead of Time?

 Yes!
 The entire dish can be assembled a day or two in advance, kept refrigerated and then baked in the oven before serving.
 It’s a perfect time-saving dish for dinner parties and potlucks.